 A rooftop guardrail system is nearly foolproof, plus you’ll save on annual inspections and re-certifications.
 But if your perimeter is very large or you have a severely sloped roof, you’ll need to consider alternatives.

-Fall restraint systems are preferable to fall arrest systems, but with some applications, workers have no choice but to work close to the leading edge, making a fall arrest system more appropriate.
+Travel restraint systems are preferable to fall arrest systems, but with some applications, workers have no choice but to work close to the leading edge, making a fall arrest system more appropriate.

 Finding the right approach for your rooftop application requires a formula that considers budget, frequency of use, and the precise location of the rooftop work areas.
 The best way to ensure a safe rooftop work environment is to choose a fall protection company like Diversified Fall Protection.
 We have the design and installation credentials to meet OSHA fall protection requirements while keeping your personnel safe and productive.